marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getpid.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETPID, system, process ID, process ID

 .. _getpid:

-.. index:: GETPID

-.. index:: system, process ID

-.. index:: process ID

 GETPID --- Process ID function
 ******************************